nohn/watermeter/doc/HOWTO.md

 ## Overview

-The system contains of three components that communicate with HTTP:
+The system contains of three components that communicate via HTTP:

 * Camera
 * watermeter